ujwalap801/MongoDB/Introduction/Readme.md

 A database is an organized collection of data that allows for efficient manipulation and access.

 ## MongoDB
 MongoDB is a NoSQL database that stores data in flexible, JSON-like documents.
+While MongoDB stores data in a flexible, JSON-like structure, it actually uses BSON (Binary JSON) format to store data internally.
 JSON (JavaScript Object Notation) is a text-based, human-readable data interchange format used to exchange data between web clients and web servers.
 This structure makes it easy to scale and handle large volumes of unstructured data.

 ### Key Concepts